ANALYSIS-Southern Europe braces for climate change-fuelled summer of drought

 "Severe drought in Southern Europe is particularly worrying, not only for the farmers there but also because this can push up already very high consumer prices if the EU production is significantly lower," Commission spokesperson Miriam Garcia Ferrer said.

-Similar struggles are expected in Italy, where up to 80% of the country’s water supply goes toward agriculture.
-But with this year’s thin mountain snow cover and low soil moisture, Italian farmers are planning to cut back – sowing summer crops across an area 6% smaller than last year’s planting area, according to national data on sowing intentions.
+Similar struggles could emerge in Italy, where up to 80% of the country’s water supply goes toward agriculture.
+With this year’s thin mountain snow cover and low soil moisture, Italian farmers are planning to cut back – sowing summer crops across an area 6% smaller than last year’s planting area, according to national data on sowing intentions.

-After two years of water scarcity, northern Italy has a 70% deficit in snow water reserves and a 40% deficit of soil moisture, said Luca Brocca, a Director of Research at Italy's National Research Council.
+After two years of water scarcity, parts of northern Italy entered May with a 70% deficit in snow water reserves and a 40% deficit of soil moisture, said Luca Brocca, a Director of Research at Italy's National Research Council.

-Such deep shortages set the stage for a repeat of last year's summer, when Italy suffered its most severe drought in 70 years.

-"2022 was really exceptional.
-And also this year, it seems to be really exceptional," Brocca said.
+With the ground so parched, rain when it does arrive fails to soak in, with devastating consequences.
+Authorities in Italy on Wednesday said at least three people had been killed in floods in Italy's Emilia Romagna region, where the rains were expected to continue for several hours.

 ($1 = 0.9084 euros)